timdavidfriedrich/syncodoro/README.md

 # Syncodoro

-Pomodoro, but synchronized on all devices.
+Simple pomodoro app, but synchronized on all* your devices. \\

+*iOS/iPadOS/macOS excluded (can't afford licence, lol)